 - Analyzes data and recommends modifications to components or test procedures to meet desired specifications.

-- Oversees equipment support contracts and oversees the work of vendor equipment support personnel.
+- Handles equipment support contracts and watches the work of vendor equipment support personnel.

 - Ability to obtain and maintain a U.S. DOE security clearance.

-- Applicant must have ability to maintain and repair semiconductor processing equipment in the area of metrology and inspectiion.
+- Applicant should have demonstrated ability to maintain and repair semiconductor processing equipment in the area of CVD, Metals, and Dry Etch.

-- Applicant must be able to communicate well, work independently with minimal guidance, and collaboratively as part of a team and interact constructively with others.
+- Applicant should be able to communicate well, work independently with minimal guidance, and collaboratively as part of a team and interact constructively with others.

-- Applicant must possess demonstrated ability to work with minimal supervision.
+- Applicant should possess demonstrated ability to work with minimal supervision.

 - Awareness of engineering principles and basic technical responsibilities, including design and systems technology, within the metrology/inspection processing areas.